Applications can define custom global actions by enhancing the manifest.json file.

 <Annotation Term="Common.DraftRoot"> <Record Type="Common.DraftRootType"> <PropertyValue Property="ActivationAction" String="com.c_salesordermanage_sd.draftActivate"/> <PropertyValue Property="EditAction" String="com.c_salesordermanage_sd.draftEdit"/> <PropertyValue Property="PreparationAction" String="com.c_salesordermanage_sd.draftPrepare"/> <PropertyValue Property="NewAction" String="com.c_salesordermanage_sd.ReturnInProcess"/> </Record> </Annotation>

-you enable Create
+ignored when you enable Create

-in a list report due to the presence of NewAction
+in a list report due to the presence of

-.
-The button is always enabled, if visible, and the visibility can be
+NewAction.
+The button is always enabled, if visible, and

-controlled via the OperationAvailable
+the visibility can be controlled with the OperationAvailable

 property through the following logic:

-or is not specified, then the Create button will be displayed.
+If OperationAvailable=true or is not specified, then the

-If OperationAvailable=null
+If OperationAvailable=null is ignored and the

-is ignored and the Create button is displayed, this is equivalent to
+Create button is displayed, this is

-not being specified.
+equivalent to OperationAvailable not being

 For more information, see Adding Actions to Tables.